Maggie Lucas

-Margaret Taylor Lucas (born November 29, 1991) is an American professional basketball player who last played for the Dallas Wings of the Women's National Basketball Association (WNBA).
-From January 5, 2021, she joined Luleå Basket, playing in the SBL.
+Margaret Taylor Lucas (born November 29, 1991) is an American assistant coach for the Bowling Green Falcons women's basketball team.
+As a player, Lucas played for three Women's National Basketball Association (WNBA) teams over four seasons.

+High school

+Lucas attended Germantown Academy in Fort Washington, Pennsylvania.
+She averaged 23.0 points, 4.5. assists and 3.8 steals per game as she led Germantown Academy to its second-straight Independent Schools State title.
+Lucas was selected and played in the McDonald's All-American game where they also participated and won the All-America three-point contest.

 College career

 In Lucas's senior year, she led the Penn State Lady Lions basketball in scoring with 21.0 points per game.
 She also registered 4.2 rebounds and 2.2 assists.
 The Lady Lions finished that season with a 24-8 overall record.
 She scored 2,510 total career points, second in school history.
 She recorded 365 3-pointers, the 12th highest career total in NCAA history.